niolabs/docs/docs/cli/add.md

 # Add Block

 The `add` command adds new blocks to your nio project.
-These blocks are pulled from the official [nio-blocks GitHub](https://github.com/nio-blocks) repository.
-All of the requirements for the block will be installed along with it.
+The block code is pulled from the official [nio-blocks GitHub](https://github.com/nio-blocks) repository.
+The command installs all of the requirements for the block along with the block.

 This command must be run from the root level of your project directory.